jon-jacky/home/commonplace.md

 Some of my own comments:
 <https://github.com/jon-jacky/home/blob/gh-pages/comments.md>

+20 Dec 2024  <a name="20-Dec-2024"></a>

+- "Magical Idealism" by Alberto Manguel, review of *The Novices of Lerna* by Angel Bonomini, in *TLS* Dec 6 2024, p.
+19 (no link):

+  "In 1971 ... in Argentina ... the military dictatorship was in full force.
+  Jorge Luis Borges was soon to publish an open letter accusing the generals of leading young soldiers to the slaughter, they themselves "having never heard a bullet whistle past their own ears".
+An indignant retired general retorted: "I am an Argentian general and I have heard a bullet whistle past my ears".
+Borges replied:  "I was mistaken.
+There is *one* Argentinian general who has heard *one* bullet whistle past his ears".
+  At a time when writers were routinely kidnapped, imprisoned, tortured, and made to "disappear", Borges was deemed too famous to punish."

+  "...
+Bonomini liked to quote Borges's dictum aimed at Juan Peron in 1946:
+  'Dictatorships encourage cruelty; more abominable is the fact that they encourage idiocy ...
+To fight against these sad monotonies is one of the writer's many duties'."

+- "Never Stop Writing" by Christy Edwall, review of *The Rest is Silence* by Augusto Monterroso, in *TLS* Dec 6, 2024, p.
+20 (no link):

+  "Monterroso ... was born in Honduras and worked as an editor and later a diplomat.
+Having moved to Guatemala as a child, he settled in Mexico in adulthood, having fallen afoul of the dictatorship of Jorge Ubico for his outspoken views.
+'Sooner or later the Latin American writer faces three possible fates: exile, imprisonment, or burial', Monterroso wrote in 1983.

 22 Nov 2024  <a name="22-Nov-2024"></a>

 - *We Don't Know Ourselves: A Personal History of Modern Ireland*